 4-H Key Award

 4-H Key Award is the highest 4-H recognition you can receive.
-4-H Key Award applicants must have consistent 4-H growth, be in 11th grade or older, must have completed at least 3 years of 4-H and 1 year of youth leadership and contributed to service to their club, community, and county.
+4-H Key Award applicants must have consistent 4-H growth, be a 4-H youth in 9th grade or older, must have completed at least 3 years of 4-H and 1 year of youth leadership and contributed to service to their club, community, and county.
 The Key Award and Academic Scholarships (for post-high school education) are a combined application.
 Youth can apply for just one or both, depending on their eligibility.

 - 4-H Key Award/Academic Scholarship Application

 4-H Youth Awards Ceremony • Sunday, August 7, 2022

 The 4-H Awards Ceremony primarily recognizes youth leaders and their accomplishments throughout the past 4-H Year.
 Graduates from the program are also recognized.

 Saturday, October 23, 2021 5:30 pm to 6:30 pm

 The Fall Family Banquet provides an opportunity for 4-H families to celebrate the accomplishments of the last year and re-connect with friends across the county.
 The Leader Recognition & Awards program recognizes primarily Adult Volunteers and their contribution to the 4-H Program.
 Annual Elections for the Leaders’ Association Board take place.

 - View the Banquet Invite for all the details.